Ironweed (film): Critical response

 The film received mixed reviews.
-On Rotten Tomatoes, the film has an approval rating of 58% based on reviews from 24 critics.
+On Rotten Tomatoes, the film has an approval rating of 58% based on reviews from 26 critics.
+The website's critics consensus reads, "Jack Nicholson and Meryl Streep play masterfully off each, but Ironweed's unrelenting bleakness proves to be more monotonous than compelling."
 At the time of its release, it garnered enthusiasm because of the presence of stars Jack Nicholson and Meryl Streep.

 Roger Ebert wrote, "Nicholson and Streep play drunks in Ironweed, and actors are said to like to play drunks, because it gives them an excuse for overacting.
 But there is not much visible 'acting' in this movie; the actors are too good for that."
 Ebert gave the film three stars out of four.

-Streep received raves from most critics; Janet Maslin of The New York Times wrote that "Meryl Streep, as ever, is uncanny.
+Streep received raves from most critics.
+Janet Maslin of The New York Times wrote that "Meryl Streep, as ever, is uncanny.
 Miss Streep uses the role of Helen as an opportunity to deliver a stunning impersonation of a darty-eyed, fast-talking woman of the streets, an angry, obdurate woman with great memories and no future.
 There isn't much more to the film's Helen than this, and indeed the character may go no deeper, but she's a marvel all the same.
-Behind the runny, red-rimmed eyes, the nervous chatter and the haunted expression, Miss Streep is even more utterly changed than her costar, and she even sings well.
+Behind the runny, red-rimmed eyes, the nervous chatter, and the haunted expression, Miss Streep is even more utterly changed than her costar, and she even sings well.
 The sequence in which Helen entertains the real and imagined patrons of a bar room with a rendition of 'He's Me Pal' is a standout."

 Frederic and Mary Ann Brussat appreciated the film's spiritual message, writing, "Mixing realistic and surreal scenes, Argentinean director Héctor Babenco puts the accent on what he calls the spiritual dimensions of William Kennedy's Pulitzer Prize-winning novel...
 If you ride with the emotional undertow of Ironweed, there's no way you'll ever look at street people in quite the same way".